 Who will be the winners and loosers in the Internet Controversy in 2013?
 Will it be possible to avoid a "Cold Internet War" and to develop a "Peaceful Internet Coexistence"?
 Difficult to predict, but one thing is worth to remember what Jon Postel once said: "The Internet works because a lot of people cooperate to do things together".

 By Wolfgang Kleinwächter, Professor Emeritus at the University of Aarhus.
-He is member of the ICANN Board and serves as Special Ambassador for the NetMundial Initiative.
+He serves as Special Ambassador for the NetMundial Initiative and was a member of the ICANN Board of Directors from 2013 - 2015.
 He expresses his personal views in this blog.